 History is an important subject as it helps us to understand how the world that we live in has been shaped.
 Consider the problems and issues currently in the news and you may well notice that there are similarities with events of the past, as many current events have their roots in history.

-Curriculum Leader for Humanities
+Curriculum Leader for History

 By understanding history, we understand so much more about who we are and where we come from.